jayedrashid/React-Jumpstart/README.md

 ## Conditional Loading Message

 Currently in our application we render the blog list once we have blog data and until then we don't render it.
 But it would be nice to create a loading massage whilst the data is being fetched so that user knows something is loading if it takes time to do.
-Here our fetch is very quick because we're just making a fetch to our own computer but most times the fetch will be to another server over the internet and slower in in which case the user will see that loading message while we fetch the data.
+Here our fetch is very quick because we're just making a fetch to our own computer but most times the fetch will be to another server over the internet and slower.
+In which case the user will see that loading message while we fetch the data.
 So, to do this we're going to create an additional piece of state inside the home component and that is gonna be called isPending here.

 In Home.js file: